Skip to main content

 What are the common side effects of amitriptyline in cats?

-Amitriptyline can significantly improve the quality of life for a cat with anxiety or other behavioral disorders.
-But pet parents must be aware of potential negative side effects.
+Amitriptyline can significantly improve the quality of life of cats with anxiety or other behavioral disorders.
+But pet parents must be aware of the potential negative side effects.

 The most common side effects of amitriptyline in cats include: